justchrister/kalt/content/questions/how-do-you-make-money.md

-# How do you make money?
+# How does Kalt make money?

 1. When you invest, we take a 4% fee.
 2. When people sell shares, we take a 4% fee.